 N.Y.
 Attorney General Resigns After 4 Women Allege Physical Attacks

+"I will be asking an appropriate New York District Attorney to commence an immediate investigation, and proceed as the facts merit," Cuomo said.

+Schneiderman, a Democrat who had been running for reelection, said he would step down from the close of business on Tuesday.

-The New Yorker reported Monday that New York Attorney General Eric Schneiderman has been accused of physical abuse by four women "with whom he has had romantic relationships or encounters."
-After the story was published, Schneiderman said the claims prevented him from effectively leading his office, and announced he would resign at the close of business Tuesday.
+The New Yorker reported Monday that Schneiderman had been accused by the women "with whom he has had romantic relationships or encounters."

-Two of the women, Michelle Manning Barish and Tanya Selvaratnam, are named in the story.
-The magazine says it has vetted the comments of a "third former romantic partner" who told Manning and Selvaratnam about similar incidents but didn't want to talk to The New Yorker.
-The magazine talked to a fourth woman who accused Schneiderman but didn't want to be identified in the article.

-His office also released a statement from his former wife, Jennifer Cunningham:
+Schneiderman's office released a statement from his former wife, Jennifer Cunningham who said she had known him "for nearly 35 years as a husband, father and friend."

 The story quotes the women as alleging that Schneiderman often slapped them hard enough to make their ears ring and, in one woman's case, make her ear bleed.
 They also say he tore down their self-esteem with the attacks, as well as with verbal abuse.